Heidijvr/Word-Guess-Game/README.md

 ## Word-Guess-Game

-A stylized Trivia Browser browser game, built with JavaScript for the logic, jQuery to manipulate HTML, HTML and CSS for styling ([Play the Trivia Game!]( https://heidijvr.github.io/Word-Guess-Game/)).
+A stylized Trivia Browser browser game, built with JavaScript for the logic, jQuery to manipulate HTML, HTML and CSS for styling ([Play the Wors Guess Game!]( https://heidijvr.github.io/Word-Guess-Game/)).
 This project is part of the front-end curriculum for the University of Washington Part-time Coding Bootcamp.

 -----